Whonceuponatime/dorothy/README.md

-# Dorothy - Maritime Network Testing Tool 🚢
+# Maritime Network Testing Tool 🚢

 ## Overview
 Dorothy is a specialized network testing tool designed for maritime cybersecurity evaluation.
 Developed by Hojin Samuel Tae, this tool simulates various network stress conditions to test the resilience of maritime network infrastructure.